kerematam/send-ethereum-tx/README.md

 **4. Get Free Testnet Ethereum**

-You may visit [faucet.ropsten.be](https://faucet.ropsten.be/) or any orther testnet faucet and get your free ethers to your address.
+You may visit [faucet.ropsten.be](https://faucet.ropsten.be/) or any other testnet faucet and get your free ethers to your address.

 **5. Check your Tx, on code (It is hardcoded!)**

 Visit `send-tx.js`.
 You may leave it as it is.
-If you use this code for mainnet for real transaction, do not forget to change it!
+If you use this code for the mainnet to do a real transaction, do not forget to change it!

 ```js
 const addressTo = "0x1463500476a3ADDa33ef1dF530063fE126203186";